marionbartl/gender-bias-BERT/README.md

 ## BEC-Pro

 We created the **Bias Evaluation Corpus with Professions (BEC-Pro)**.
 This corpus is designed to measure gender bias for different groups of professions and contains English and German sentences built from templates.
+The corpus files are `BEC-Pro_EN.tsv` for English and `BEC-Pro_DE.tsv` for German.

 ## Research on gender bias in BERT